MasonProtter/SumTypes.jl/README.md

 julia> f(r)
 0
 ```
+Calling `f` on an `Either` type will use manually unrolled dispatch, rather than julia's automatic dynamic
+dispatch machinery.
+That is, the above code becomes a series of `if/else` statements rather than a real dynamic dispatch.

 You can use `SumTypes.iscomplete` to check if all the cases of a sum type are covered:
 ```julia